GSA-TTS/identity-site/content/_help/manage-your-account/add-or-change-your-authentication-method._en.md

 ## Add or change your authentication method:

-1. Enter your email address at [https://secure.login.gov](https://secure.login.gov/).
+1. Enter your email address at [https://secure.login.gov](https://secure.login.gov/). test
 2. Enter your password.
 3. Click the “Sign in” button.
 4. Enter your authentication method.